Posted on

 Table of Contents

 This article contains a significant amount of technical terminology.
 You may use AI to aid your understanding.
-If you feel uncomfortable while reading, it's recommend closing the page immediately.
+If you feel uncomfortable while reading, it's recommend closing the page immediately👻.

 Intro

-Not faith in the code itself β€” you can read the code, audit it, tear it apart line by line.
-Faith in something murkier: the chain of hands that code passed through before becoming the program running on your machine.
-Someone compiled it somewhere, on some system, using some tools.
-You weren't there.
-You didn't watch.
-You clicked install anyway, and moved on with your day.
+This faith is not placed in the code itself — code can be read, audited, and torn apart line by line.
+It targets a far deeper, more inscrutable blind spot: the chain of hands that code passed through before becoming the program running on your machine.
+Someone compiled it somewhere, on some system, using some toolchain.
+You weren't there; you didn't witness it firsthand.
+You simply clicked install, and moved on with your day.

 Jia Tan: what patience can accomplish